Endangered Animals of the Mangrove Forests

 Scientifically called Nasalis larvatus, this endangered monkey is a unique primate whose numbers are declining, and nowadays the proboscis monkey is an endangered species.

 The proboscis monkey is found in Brunei, Indonesia, and Malaysia, and it is endemic to Borneo.
 This species is found in mangroves and riverine forests, and it has reddish fur.
 This monkey mainly eats leaves and fruits, but also consumes flowers and seeds.
 Habitat destruction is a major problem for the proboscis monkey, which is also hunted by locals for its meat and body parts.
+Protecting their habitat not only supports their population but also helps sustain the biodiversity of the mangrove ecosystems they inhabit.

 Smooth-Coated Otter

 Lutrogale perspicillata is its scientific name.
 This vulnerable species is a diurnal mammal, active in the morning and noon.
-It is rare in the wild now, butt it can still be found in South and Southeast Asia.
+It is rare in the wild now, but it can still be found in South and Southeast Asia.

 Western Red Colobus